bur/jeffers-air2/src/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “Joel’s team are hard working, dependable, timely, conscientious as well as clean up after themselves!
-Joel is personable and is very fair in pricing.
-We literally paid almost half of what we had researched to replace our Seer 14/ 5 ton Train AC unit.
+          “[...]Joel’s team are hard working, dependable, timely, conscientious as well as clean up after themselves!
+Joel is personable and is very fair in pricing. [...]
 If you need an AC man Joel Jeffers is the right one!”
         subtitle: 'Alyvia Cope, Design at Company'
         image: images/person-1.png
         image_alt: Person 1 photo